 The Bovespa dropped 0.1 percent as Brookfield declined 3.7 percent and Centrais Eletricas Brasileiras SA, the electricity company known as Eletrobras, retreated 3 percent.

-The Micex sank 1.2 percent in Moscow as OAO Sberbank, Russia’s largest lender, fell 1.7 percent, and OAO Mechel (MTL), the country’s largest coal producer for steelmakers, lost 6.8 percent.
+The Micex sank 1.2 percent in Moscow as OAO Sberbank, Russia’s largest lender, fell 1.7 percent, and OAO Mechel (MTL:US), the country’s largest coal producer for steelmakers, lost 6.8 percent.

 The BSE India Sensitive Index (SENSEX) slipped 0.4 percent, the first decline in four days, as Reliance Industries Ltd. (RIL), operator of the world’s largest refining complex, fell to a two- week low.
 Hindalco Industries Ltd., the aluminum maker that controls U.S.-based Novelis Inc., dropped the most in a month.